 Health is a complex topic

+Because health and fitness can be so complicated it is a good idea to seek help.
+That help should include professionals but reflect the breadth of health demands.
+A primary health care physician is a good idea, but don’t neglect more specialized needs as well.
+MDs are valuable, but when it comes to nutrition, and fitness, those who are immersed in their fields can be real assets.
+A nutritionist can guide you in creating a personally beneficial diet, while a personal trainer can guide you to the most effective routines to gain fitness that is healthy and effective.
 Before considering a variety of health investment options, it’s essential to define what health actually means.
 Is health what you have when you can pass through the winter months without catching a cold?
 Is health that special gift that keeps dark thoughts at bay when you are on your own?
 Is health the absence of physical pain or does it relate to emotional pain?
 Or is health another word for wealth?
 So many questions, and so few answers!
 What we’re interested in, here, is the physical and mental health.
 Your physical health relates to your bodily functions.
 In most cases, troubles are easy to identify as they leave a physical mark, Mental health is a more complex topic that focuses on your emotional well-being.
 It’s not about measuring how happy you are in your life, but how you function at an emotional level and whether psychological factors are handicapping.
 Looking after your health is the combination of these both elements.
 Unfortunately, as you have probably guessed, mental health can easily go unnoticed.
 Emotions do not have a physical sign that marks them as an issue.
 Contrary to breaking an arm or catching a cold, a mental disease doesn’t always show.

 Getting the basics right